robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 TODO: Talk about CustomTemplate class and indentation.

-## AbstractTemplate class
+## AbstractComponentTemplate class
 In robocompdsl the class in charge of reading those source files and replacing the variables is located in [templates/common/abstracttemplate.py](./templates/common/abstracttemplate.py).
-In this module is defined the *AbstractTemplate* class from which any robocompdsl template should inherit.
+In this module is defined the *AbstractComponentTemplate* class from which any robocompdsl template should inherit.
 The classes derived from this one must pass an instance of the ComponentFacade in the constructor.
  Finally, calling the generate_files method, the files corresponding to that component and template are generated.

+*TODO: Add documentation of the methods _pre_generation_check, _output_file_rename, _post_generation_action*

+*TODO: Add documentation of the self.files dict.*

 ## The *files* and *functions* directories
 Given one of the two languages that can be generated, let's see for example for c++, the directory [templates/templateCPP](./templates/templateCPP/) contains several subdirectories: